D-Y-A-G/DenisA_Week1_Refactor/README.md

 Refactor:

-Optimized code and replaced div tags to semantic tags to provided a better user experience and flexibility.
+Optimized code and replaced div tags to semantic tags to provided a better user experience and flexibility.<br>
 Added notes to index.html file and to style.css file.

 <strong>Links:</strong><br>